acrilique/AutoMarker/README.md

 ## Installation

-AutoMarker is packaged as a standalone executable using PyInstaller.
-This means that the user does not need to install Python or any dependencies to run the application.

-To install AutoMarker, follow these steps:

-1. Download the executable file for your operating system from the provided source.
-2. Run the downloaded file to install AutoMarker.
+AutoMarker is packaged as a standalone executable using PyInstaller and its source code is also available on Github.
+To obtain the latest release, get it for cheap on Gumroad (in the form of .exe or .dmg) or just install Python and run the script!
+You will need librosa and pymiere libraries, and both are available to install using pip.
+My advice if you are new using python is creating a venv first, and then activating it and installing the libraries there.

 ## Usage

-After installing AutoMarker, you can launch it from your system's application menu.
+If you installed using the packaged app, you can launch it from your system's application menu.
 The application will open in a new window.

 To use AutoMarker, follow these steps: